Elasticity bounds from Effective Field Theory: From Goldstones to stress-strain curves

-with the sound speeds bearing a non-linear dependence on the strain parameters $\alpha,\varepsilon$ given by Eq.~\eqref{spectrum2}.
-For the perturbative stability of the background \eqref{finitedef} we require the absence of: $i)$ modes with negative kinetic energy, \textit{i.e.} ghosts; $ii)$ negative sound speeds squared, \textit{i.e.} gradient instability; $iii)$ superluminal propagation.
+with the sound speeds bearing a nonlinear dependence on the strain parameters $\alpha,\varepsilon$.
+For the consistency and stability of a given $V(X,Z)$ around the background \eqref{finitedef} we require the absence of: $i)$ modes with negative kinetic energy, \textit{i.e.} ghosts; $ii)$ negative sound speeds squared, \textit{i.e.} gradient instability; $iii)$ superluminal propagation.
+In each case this leads to a certain value of maximal strain, $\varepsilon_{\text{max}}$, beyond which one of these consistency conditions is violated.
+A typical stress-strain curve exhibiting this behavior, obtained for a given choice of $V(X,Z)$, is shown in Fig.~\ref{fig5}.

+It is important to remark that our expressions for $\varepsilon_{\text{max}}$ derived in Appendix A should be interpreted as giving an \textit{upper bound} on the maximum strain that the material can support, since other effects not included here can enter before, thus lowering the actual maximum $\varepsilon$.
+For instance, one expects plastic/dissipative effects to enter at some point in real materials.
+However, this alters our analysis only for $\varepsilon_{\text{plastic}} < \varepsilon_{\text{max}}$, thus we still obtain an upper bound on the maximum reversible deformability.

+It is interesting to consider the possibility that it really is the $\varepsilon_{\text{max}}$ found here (or a value very close to it) that corresponds to the physical limitation to the material deformation.
+In this case, the EFT gives partial information on {\it how} the material might `break'.
+As was mentioned earlier, there are two main options: that the breakdown is due to gradient instability or due to reaching superluminality.

+In the case of gradient instability one expects that, like any instability, this is physically resolved by a transition to another ground state, most likely described by a different EFT.
+The specific nature of this transition remains hidden in the leading order low energy EFT presented in this work.
+For instance, whether the gradient instability develops as a soft (slow) or hard (fast) process depends on the nature of the next-to-leading order corrections to $V(X,Z)$.
+One may speculate that the hard case corresponds to a breaking of the material and the soft case to the \textit{necking} phenomenon -- a decrease in the cross-sectional area of a material sample that is often seen under tensile stress.
+This would resemble the so-called `soft phonon' instability observed in some materials, see \cite{PhysRevB.76.064120,PhysRevLett.58.1035,PhysRevB.38.185,PhysRevLett.59.1329,PhysRevLett.78.4063,RevModPhys.46.83,PhysRevLett.91.135501,PhysRevB.89.184111}.